grammyjs/website/site/docs/plugins/router.md

     // Missing information, enter router-based form
     ctx.session.step = "day";
     await ctx.reply(
 "Please send me the day of month \
-of your birthday as a number!"
+of your birthday as a number!",
     );
   }
 });